 DOWNTOWN FARMERS MARKET GOVERNANCE AND MANAGEMENT

 The Downtown Farmers Market (DFM) was founded by the Downtown Walla Walla Foundation (DWWF) in 1997 to provide a space for local family farms to sell their produce, processed foods, prepared foods and crafts to the community at or near retail pricing.
-The Farmers Market Pavilion was paid by a Local Improvement District tax on downtown property owners to rehabilitate downtown Walla Walla.
+The Farmers Market Pavilion was paid for by a Local Improvement District tax on downtown property owners to rehabilitate downtown Walla Walla.
 Today, the Market is operated as a program of the DWWF and key to its comprehensive approach to the economic, cultural and historic development of the Downtown area.

 The DWWF operates the DFM on property owned by the City of Walla Walla (the City) and under an operating agreement with the City.
 The City has interests that City property and Market related property improvements are used to the benefit of the downtown and the whole community.